Viet Minh: First Indochina War

-Within days, the Chinese Kuomintang (Nationalist) Army arrived in Vietnam to supervise the repatriation of the Imperial Japanese Army.
+Within days, the Chinese Kuomintang (Nationalist) Army arrived in Vietnam to supervise the repatriation of the Imperial Japanese Army in the North.
+In the South, Franco-British armies had attacked the Viet Minh since 23 September 1945.
 The Democratic Republic of Vietnam therefore existed only in theory and effectively controlled no territory.
 A few months later, the Chinese, Vietnamese and French came to a three-way understanding.
 The French gave up certain rights in China, the Việt Minh agreed to the return of the French in exchange for promises of independence within the French Union, and the Chinese agreed to leave.
-Negotiations between the French and Việt Minh broke down quickly.
+Negotiations between the French and Việt Minh broke down quickly in December 1946.
 What followed was nearly ten years of war against France.
-This was known as the First Indochina War or, to the Vietnamese; "the French War".
+This was known as the First Indochina War or, to the Vietnamese, "the French War".
+The Viet Minh had also been in conflict with the nationalists and Trotskyists since August 1945.

-The Việt Minh, who were short on modern military knowledge, created a military school in Quảng Ngãi Province in June 1946.
+The Việt Minh, who were short on modern military knowledge, created a military school in Quảng Ngãi province in June 1946.
 More than 400 Vietnamese were trained by Japanese defectors in this school.
 These soldiers were considered to be students of the Japanese.
-Later, some of them fought as generals against the United States in the Vietnam War or, to the Vietnamese; "the American War".
+Later, some of them fought as generals against the Republic of Vietnam in the Vietnam War or, to the Vietnamese communists, "the American War".
+Young insurgents of the Việt Minh also received training in the use of modern firearms by some foreign volunteers, such as Stefan Kubiak.